JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 ./get_smash.sh
 ```

 This getter script not only clones SMASH, but also takes care of compiling it as a shared library for JETSCAPE.
 On my Macbook from 2018 with 4 docker cores, this took about **4 mins**.
+(Note: we noticed that this can take a considerably longer times on new Macs with the Apple M1 chip.)

 #### Compiling JETSCAPE with SMASH

-To compile JETSCAPE with SMASH as the afterburner, MUSIC as the hydro module, and iSS to particlize, we go into the build directory and run
+To compile JETSCAPE with SMASH as the afterburner, MUSIC as the hydro module, and iSS to particlize, we go in the build directory and run

 ```
 cd ~/JETSCAPE